|

 Back to School Lunch Tips and Capri Sun

 And guess what?
-Capri Sun has now made it even easier for moms and dads to see that there are no artificial ingredients used in Capri Sun with the new clear bottom pouch.
+The new clear bottom pouch makes it even easier for moms and dads to see that Capri Sun contains no artificial ingredients.

-I love the variety or choices that are offered by Capri Sun.
+I love the variety of choices that Capri Sun offers

-We were finally able to get my daughter to branch out and try some of the other varieties.
-I love that I can get my picky eater to drink Capri Sun Super V Fruit and Vegetable Juice Drink.
+We finally got my daughter to branch out and try some of the other varieties.
+I love getting my picky eater to drink Capri Sun Super V Fruit and Vegetable Juice Drink.
 It is 1 combined full serving of fruit and veggie* and is a good source of antioxidant vitamins A, C, & E!
 It is a great way for me to sneak in that extra serving.

 Well, I want you to all get started off on the right foot with school lunch as the kids head back to school.
 So, I have put together a list of tips to help get you going and not get stuck in the lunch rut.
 No one wants to get stuck in the same old same old!